-Assets under construction having a value of \$6,943 (2020 - \$1,564) are not amortized.
-Amortization of these assets commences when the asset is put into service; if it is determined that the costs no longer represent the cost of an ongoing project, they are expensed in the statement of operations.
+Assets under construction having a value of \$140 (2021 - \$6,943) are not amortized.
+Amortization of these assets commences when the asset is put into service; if it is determined that the costs no longer represent the cost of an ongoing project, they are expensed in the Consolidated Statement of Operations and Accumulated Surplus.